Go to main content

 Presentation

-In addition to the teaching sessions, which are compulsory for all students, the course also requires a significant investment in personal work, which is essential if students are to assimilate the course content and the issues addressed.
-The success of the course therefore depends to a large extent on the effort and hard work put in by each student.
-But the collective dynamic that can emerge within the group of trainees provides an indispensable support framework for individual work.
+In addition to the teaching sequences that are compulsory for all, Education requires a significant investment in the form of personal work, which is necessary for the appropriation of Education content and the issues addressed.
+However, the group dynamic provides an indispensable support framework for individual work.

-A great deal of time is given over to collective reflection and debate, to ensure that students are able to take ownership of the themes and produce their own knowledge.
-The organization of courses and teaching methods are designed to foster this collective dimension, by encouraging time spent working together and creating multiple opportunities for exchanging the respective knowledge held by students in initial training and professionals in continuing education.
+During the teaching sessions, a great deal of time is given over to collective reflection and debate, to enable students to take ownership of the themes and to enable the group itself to produce knowledge.
+The organization of courses and teaching methods are designed to foster this collective dimension, by encouraging time spent working together and creating multiple opportunities for exchanging the respective knowledge held by students in Initial Education and professionals in Continuing Education .

 Possibility of a "Territorial Governance" double degree between the Faculty of Law and Sciences Po Grenoble-UGA